vlad-ds/nextra-centaur-docs-template/README.md

 Feel free to contribute!

+## How it works
+- The copy button is a React component that is added to every page.
+- For the export feature, we run a script at build time to generate a `content.txt` file in the `public` folder.
+This file contains the content of all the pages, concatenated together.

+## How to use

+- Fork this template
+    - To deploy on Vercel, click the Deploy button above.
+    - Or you can select "Use this template" in GitHub, but you will have to figure out how to deploy it yourself.
+- Create your knowledge base by writing markdown files in the `pages` folder.
+Read the [Nextra documentation](https://nextra.site/docs) for more information.
+See below for a prompt that will help your AI write the knowledge base.
+- Deploy your knowledge base on Vercel or any other platform that supports Next.js.
+(If you clicked on the Vercel button above, it should be automatically deployed to Vercel.)
+- Every page has a copy button that allows you to copy the page content to your clipboard.
+This makes it easy to share the page content with your AI!
+- Once you deploy your site, go to `<your-homepage>/api/export` to get the whole knowledge base in a single plaintext file!
+Paste this in your AI chat or directly provide the link to your AI.

+TODO: add live demo link

 ## AI prompt to write your knowledge base

 Use this prompt to get help writing your knowledge base:

 > You are going to write a knowledge base on the topic of `TOPIC`.
 The knowledge base will be implemented in Nextra-Centaur, an AI-friendly fork of Nextra.
 The knowledge base contains articles in MDX format.
 They are organized in nested folders.
 First, define the structure of the knowledge base.
-Then, write each article in MDX format.
+Then, add each article in MDX format.
 The articles must be added to the `pages/` folder of the repository.
 Each folder has a `_meta.json` file that defines the metadata for the pages in that folder.
 Guide the user to add the articles to the `pages/` folder and to define the metadata for each page.
+You can define a list of terminal commands that the user can run in the repository root.
+Finally, write the content of each article.

-In the future, it would be great to have a scaffolding that will allow the AI to write the knowledge base automatically.
+In the future, I plan to add a scaffolding that will allow the AI to write the knowledge base automatically!

 ## Quick Start